stevenzhang1977/stevenzhang1977/README.md

 - 👋 Hi, I’m @stevenzhang1977
-- 👀 I’m interested in UX and data analytics/management
+- I am interested in data analytics/management
-- 🌱 I’m currently learning Java and Python
+- I learned Java, Python (Pandas, NumPy), SQL, Jupyter Notebook
-- 💞️ I’m looking to collaborate on projects
+- I am open to collaborate on projects
-- 📫 How to reach me: email: stevenzhang1977@gmail.com or szhang4@umbc.edu
+- How to reach me: email: stevenzhang1977@gmail.com or szhang4@umbc.edu

 <!---
 stevenzhang1977/stevenzhang1977 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.